arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

 Here is the example sketch main functions explanation:

 - In the `setup()` function, Matter is initialized with `Matter.begin()` alongside the initial configurations of the board to handle the different inputs and outputs.

-The device commissioning is verified with `Matter.isDeviceCommissioned()` to show the user the network pairing credentials if needed and the connection is confirmed with the `Matter.isDeviceConnected()` function.
+- The device commissioning is verified with `Matter.isDeviceCommissioned()` to show the user the network pairing credentials if needed, and the connection is confirmed with the `Matter.isDeviceThreadConnected()` function.

+- With the `matter_color_bulb.is_online()` function, we confirm that the device is online and reachable by the coordinator app.

 - In the `loop()` function, the RGB LED is controlled on and off with `matter_color_bulb.set_onoff(state)`, the current state is retrieved with `matter_color_bulb.get_onoff()` and the button state is read to control the LED manually.

 - In the `update_led_color()` function, the color defined in the app is retrieved using the function `matter_color_bulb.get_rgb(&r, &g, &b)` that stores the requested color code in RGB format variables.

 To upload the code to the Nano Matter, click the **Verify** button to compile the sketch and check for errors; then click the **Upload** button to program the board with the sketch.